jayeclark/ms-pacman/README.md

 # Ms Pacman

-This project replicates a board of a Ms. Pac-Man style game using vanilla JavasScript & CSS.
+This project replicates a Ms. Pac-Man style game using vanilla JavaScript & CSS.

 ## Description